-1. Pay attention to small Things
+1. The burning bush calls to pay attention to small Things

 A. Burning bushes were a common sight in the wilderness and Moses must have seen hundreds of them before.

-B. He could have not seen that the bush wasn’t burning though it was in flames, unless he had paid close attention
+B. He could have not seen that the bush wasn’t burning though it was in flames unless he had paid close attention

-2. Small things are objects of Test
+2. The burning bush shows Small things are objects of Test

 C. Therefore No one can fulfill greater tasks of God if they are not sensitive to smaller things.

-use small things for His Glory
+uses small things for His Glory

 A. It was just an insignificant common bush.
 The Bible doesn’t even identify its name.